Introduction and complete lists of all Hiragana letters. Printable Hiragana chart (PDF) is also available.

 Common order of character study is Hiragana first, Katakana next, and then Kanji.

-See Learning Tips page for more details.
+See Study Guide page for more details.